 Electrolytic Capacitors: The Solution Revealed

-Often times, in higher voltage power supply applications, it is common practice to rely on larger aluminum electrolytic capacitors ranging from 10mm and even surpassing 50mm (hot dog, that’s a big cap!).
+Often times, in higher voltage power supply applications, it is practice to rely on larger aluminum electrolytic capacitors ranging from 10mm and even surpassing 50mm (hot dog, that’s a big cap!).
 These larger caps are, not surprisingly, well suited for these applications due to their excellent storage capabilities, as well as their ability to reduce output voltage ripple.

 Additionally, these caps provide enough storage to keep the power supply running smoothly in the even of a short AC interruption, which makes sense when the reliability of a boiler is the goal.
 You certainly wouldn’t want these suckers going down in the dead of a frigid British winter.